Professor Nan Seuffert

 About the seminar

-Professor Nan Seuffert will present her co-authored paper as part of the Law Futures Centre Seminar Series at the Griffith Law School (N61) Nathan campus with a videolink to the Griffith Law School (G36) Gold Coast campus.
-When registering for the seminar, please indicate in your email which campus you will attend.
+Professor Nan Seuffert will present her Law Futures Seminar at the Griffith Law School (N61) Nathan campus with a videolink to the Grifith Law School (G36) Gold Coast campus.
+When registering for this seminar, please indicate in your email which campus you will attend.